 And honestly, this is a question for your physician.
 Philips again put that ball in your court because everyone’s needs are unique.

-Your physician is the only one who can determine whether it is more beneficial to your health to discontinue use of your CPAP or BiPAP machine while you wait, or whether doing so would be more detrimental to your health than the concerns that the recalled machines pose.
+Your physician is the only one who can determine whether it is more beneficial to your health to discontinue the use of your CPAP or BiPAP machine while you wait, or whether doing so would be more detrimental to your health than the concerns that the recalled machines pose.

 Respshop can’t answer that question for you.
 Philips can’t.
 Only your physician can, so please consult with them before deciding what is best for you to do.